EPA challenged safety of administration mileage freeze

 The “proposed standards are detrimental to safety, rather than beneficial,” William Charmley, director of the assessments and standards division of the EPA’s office of transportation and air quality, said in a June 18 interagency email, released Tuesday.

 While the Trump administration has said it wants to freeze mileage standards after 2020, agencies are still seeking public comment on that and other options, EPA spokesman John Konkus said Tuesday.
+“These emails are but a fraction of the robust dialogue that occurred during interagency deliberations for the proposed rule,” he said.

 Most Read Business Stories